 The Aide Memoire sets a limit of ten Council seats on North America and Europe/Other Areas, and the other regions have Council representation equal to one Council member for every 50 members or "substantial fraction thereof."
-According to this criterion, the current representation of two Council members for Latin America, one for South/Southeast Asia, four for Far East, and two for Australasia appears correctly to reflect the criterion for Council representation set down in the Aide Memoire.
+According to this criterion, the current representation of one Council member for South/Southeast Asia and four for the Far East appear to be correct.
+However, the Executive Committee should discuss whether the number of Council members should be increased to three for Latin America and possibly also to three for Australasia.